The 12 Most Beautiful Places to Retire in Florida

 summer sparkles

-Florida is a popular destination for retirees looking to settle down and enjoy a more laid-back lifestyle.
+Florida is a popular destination for retirees looking to retire comfortably and enjoy a more laid-back lifestyle.

-You can find warm sandy beaches in coastal areas or quaint downtowns that thrive with restaurants or entertainment.
+You can find warm sandy beaches in coastal areas or quaint downtowns that thrive with restaurants and entertainment.

-But which Florida towns are the best if you’re ready to start a post-work life?
+But which Florida towns are the best if you're planning for retirement and ready to start a post-work life?
 Here are a few to consider as you search for a good option for your next act.

 Mount Dora